 How to Publish Your Book

-Publish your book First Draft Cover Illustration
+How to Publish a Book - First Draft Cover Illustration

-The Small Press Option
+The Small Press Publishing Option

 One bonus of publishing with a small press is that you don't necessarily require an agent.
 Many small presses invite unsolicited manuscripts (MS), but you need to research how they like the MS submitted.